 That said, I find Disney Cruise Line transfers to be a very convenient start to a vacation!
 You will receive luggage tags to put on your checked bags prior to leaving home, and your bags will be delivered to your stateroom.
 No need to go to baggage claim!
 In addition, there is a fun video to watch on the hour-ish drive to Port Canaveral.
 It really gets you excited for your cruise!

 Another bonus if traveling with infants or young children is there is no need for a car seat.
 Car seats are not allowed on motor coaches in Florida.
 One less thing to lug around!
 (If you have brought a car seat for the flight, it will be loaded under the bus for your ride to the port.)

 Cons: Expensive for large families

-Minnie Van Service
+Get to Port Canaveral By Minnie Van Service

 Minnie Van service has recently been expanded to include transportation to and from Walt Disney World and Port Canaveral.
 For $240 one way for up to six people, this service is essentially the same price as Disney Cruise line transfers IF you have six people.
 It comes out to $40 per person one way versus $39 per person one way for Disney Cruise Line transfers.
 Disney has customized Chevy Suburbans for this service to accommodate the luggage associated with cruising.
 This transportation option must be booked in advance with Disney Cruise Line Embarkation Service by calling 800-395-9347.